 If any of these style rules is violated, a message is generated giving details on the violation.
-The initial characters of such messages are always "(style)".
+The initial characters of such messages are always '(style)'.
 Note that these messages are treated as warning messages, so they normally do not prevent the generation of an object file.
-The '-gnatwe' switch can be used to treat warning messages, including style messages, as fatal errors.
+The -gnatwe switch can be used to treat warning messages, including style messages, as fatal errors.

-The switch '-gnaty' on its own (that is not followed by any letters or digits), then the effect is equivalent to the use of '-gnatyy', as described above, that is all built-in standard style check options are enabled.
+The switch -gnaty on its own (that is not followed by any letters or digits) is equivalent to the use of -gnatyy as described above, that is all built-in standard style check options are enabled.

-The switch '-gnatyN' clears any previously set style checks.
+The switch -gnatyN clears any previously set style checks.

-3.2.6 Run-Time Checks
+4.3.7 Run-Time Checks

-By default, the following checks are suppressed: integer overflow checks, stack overflow checks, and checks for access before elaboration on subprogram calls.
-All other checks, including range checks and array bounds checks, are turned on by default.
+By default, the following checks are suppressed: stack overflow checks, and checks for access before elaboration on subprogram calls.
+All other checks, including overflow checks, range checks and array bounds checks, are turned on by default.
 The following gcc switches refine this default behavior.

+-gnatp

-'-gnatp' This switch causes the unit to be compiled as though pragma Suppress (All_checks) had been present in the source.
-Validity checks are also eliminated (in other words '-gnatp' also implies '-gnatVn'.
+This switch causes the unit to be compiled as though pragma Suppress (All_checks) had been present in the source.
+Validity checks are also eliminated (in other words -gnatp also implies -gnatVn.
 Use this switch to improve the performance of the code at the expense of safety in the presence of invalid data or program bugs.

 Note that when checks are suppressed, the compiler is allowed, but not required, to omit the checking code.
 If the run-time cost of the checking code is zero or near-zero, the compiler will generate it even if checks are suppressed.
-In particular, if the compiler can prove that a certain check will necessarily fail, it will generate code to do an unconditional "raise", even if checks are suppressed.
+In particular, if the compiler can prove that a certain check will necessarily fail, it will generate code to do an unconditional 'raise', even if checks are suppressed.
 The compiler warns in this case.
 Another case in which checks may not be eliminated is when they are embedded in certain run time routines such as math library routines.